Cash Runway: Meaning, Formula & Key Strategies

 On top of that CFO’s should be part of every single conversation.
 Why is this?
 Because companies are currently trying to reduce costs and are not buying new software.
 Thus your pricing needs to be tightly aligned with the value you provide.

-• Switch to a subscription pricing model: Nowadays, companies are trying to protect their revenue by not necessarily diversifying their activities but changing their pricing model.
+Switch to a subscription pricing model: Nowadays, companies are trying to protect their revenue by not necessarily diversifying their activities but changing their pricing model.
 Many businesses are rethinking their model and moving towards subscription-based services as opposed to one-off services.
-This strategy helps extend your runway.
+This strategy helps extend your startup runway.
 Moving towards a subscription pricing model is an accurate representation of what companies are currently doing to adapt to today's market factors.
 A subscription model protects your business because it is recurring revenue.
 There is always a risk of churn, but this type of model mitigates this risk and gives businesses a guaranteed stream of revenue as opposed to one-off sales.

-• Offer specific discounts: if it’s harder to acquire customers, give them extra incentive to sign.
+Offer specific discounts: If it’s harder to acquire customers, give them extra incentive to sign.
 That could be specific discounts: for example at Upflow, we offer discounts to new clients in exchange for customer stories.

 Having said that, don’t be so quick to jump on offering discounts.
 Your goal should be to close deals thanks to focusing your pitch on the value proposition that your product or service will offer your customers.
 It’s also suggested you only offer discounts in exchange for a longer commitment period.
 Longer commitment deals have greater value for your business as it increases your MRR and in turn your cash runway.